nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `untagEvent 1 p/2` untags the 2nd person in the contact list from the 1st event in the event list
 * `untagEvent 2 p/2 4 5` untags the 2nd, 4th, 5th person in the contact list from the 2nd event in the event list

-### Generating piechart of statistics of the people tagged to an event in the event list : `makeStats`
+### Generating pie charts of statistics of the people tagged to an event in the event list : `makeStats`

 Format: `makeStats EVENT_INDEX t/STATISTIC_TYPE`